 Gender differences result from the interaction between socialization and biology.
 One example is the difference in women’s and men’s reactions to toxic chemicals (SAICM 2018).
 In general, the female body is more vulnerable to toxic chemicals, especially in connection with reproductive cycles, pregnancy, lactation, and menopause.
 Additionally, toxic chemicals may be transmitted from mother to child during pregnancy and lactation.
 Females carry greater reserves of fatty tissue than males, making them generally more vulnerable to the impacts of fat-soluble chemicals.
-On the other hand, in many societies more men than women are exposed to such substances in their workplace.
+On the other hand, in many societies more men than women are exposed to such substances in their workplace (UNDP 2007).
 This case illustrates how gender differences are caused by a combination of biological sex differences and social factors related to the gendered division of work and occupational roles.

 Biological sex does not necessarily correspond to expectations connected to female or male behaviour, nor to individuals’ sense of belonging to one gender.
 Some people identify as, for example, trans or non-binary.
 This matter of fact ought to be considered by researchers, for instance when designing surveys.
 Furthermore, researchers should reflect upon their own predetermined expectations about how gender is articulated or performed.
 When integrating a gender dimension in research, the researcher can be confronted with different or other understandings of gender.